michaelmacinnis/oh/MANUAL.md

     short-circuit or => true
     boolean not => true

-Oh also has relational operators:
+Oh also provides a set of relational operators:

     echo "3 is equal to 2 =>": eq 3 2
     echo "3 is greater than or equal to 2 =>": ge 3 2